secretstartups/handbook/support/workflows/account_deletion.html.md

 ## Overview

-Use the appropriate workflow on this page when a user requests the deletion of their GitLab.com account either through a Zendesk ticket or via form submission to our [Account Deletion and Other Requests](https://gitlab.com/gitlab-com/gdpr-request/issues/service_desk) project. **These requests must be filled within 30 days.**
+Use the appropriate workflow on this page when a user requests one of the following through a Zendesk ticket or via form submission to our [Account Deletion and Other Requests](https://gitlab.com/gitlab-com/gdpr-request/issues/service_desk) project. **These requests must be filled within 30 days.**

+- deletion of everything (GitLab.com and all other data associated with their account)
+- deletion of their GitLab.com account only
+- deletion of their [Customer Portal](http://customers.gitlab.com/) data
+- access to their data or questions about their data

 ## Before You Begin

-Account deletion requests go through a few stages before they can be closed and it can be difficult to keep track of what stage in the process each request is in at any given time.
-To help, consider creating an issue board within the account deletion project and use the `Awaiting::Challenge Answers`, `Awaiting::Deletion`, and `meta-issue` labels to track the progress of each request.
+Account deletion and data access requests go through a few stages before they can be closed, and it can be difficult to keep track of what stage in the process each request is in at any given time.
+Consider creating an issue board within the account deletion project and use the `Awaiting::Challenge Answers`, `Awaiting::Deletion`, and `meta-issue` labels to track the progress of each request.
 See [this board](https://gitlab.com/gitlab-com/gdpr-request/-/boards/2316580?assignee_username=tristan&) for an example.

-The label `Awaiting::Confirmation` is no longer needed as the user must confirm their intent to delete when they submit the request form.
-Any invalid requests will still create an issue in our [Account Deletion and Other Requests](https://gitlab.com/gitlab-com/gdpr-request/issues/service_desk) project, however they will close automatically with no further action needed from Support.
+**NOTE:** The user must now confirm their intent to delete for any account deletion request when they submit the form, otherwise they will not be allowed to send us their request.
+After submission, the form entries are automatically checked and validated (such as the username, email address, and if the account is part of a paid namespace).

+An issue in our [Account Deletion and Other Requests](https://gitlab.com/gitlab-com/gdpr-request/issues/service_desk) project *will be created* for invalid requests, however all invalid requests will have `Invalid request received` in the title of the issue, and are scheduled to automatically close.
+No action is required for these issues.

 ## Workflows